DestroyerBDT/filterlists/README.md

 > [!NOTE]
 > AdGuard for [iOS](https://adguard.com/en/adguard-ios/overview.html) automatically uses optimized filters, so you don't need to manually add the iOS-specific links provided below.
 The guide includes these links mainly for reference, as AdGuard doesn't explicitly label the built-in filters as "optimized" even though they are.

-The rule counts below compare each optimized list to its original version in uBO.
+The rule counts below to compare each optimized list to its original version in uBO.
 The numbers are a snapshot of the rule counts at the time of writing.

 ### Ads